tmuxinator/tmuxinator/README.md

 ### Focus Pane

-Focus panes on project startup by specifying `focused_pane`.
+Focus a pane within a specific window by specifying `focused_pane` on that window.
 Focused panes can be specified by their index.
-Indices start with zero.
+Indices start with zero and are automatically adjusted to your tmux `pane-base-index`.

 ```yaml
 windows: